Colombian president ready to 'take up arms' in face of Trump threats

 Petro, a former guerrilla who for months been the target of insults and threats from Trump, said on X: "I swore not to touch a weapon again ... but for the homeland I will take up arms again."

-Trump said over the weekend that Petro should "watch his ass" and described Colombia's first-ever leftist leader as "a sick man who likes making cocaine and selling it to the United States".
+Trump said over the weekend that Petro should "watch his a**" and described Colombia's first-ever leftist leader as "a sick man who likes making cocaine and selling it to the United States".

 Petro, whose M-19 urban guerrilla group disarmed under a 1989 peace agreement, has traded barbs with Trump ever since the Republican's return to the White House in January.